bufbuild-ru/docs/docs/bsr/rate-limits/index.md

 #### Unauthenticated traffic

 The BSR allows 10 unauthenticated code generation requests per hour, with a burst of up to 10 requests.
-If you send more than 10 unauthenticated requests per hour using [remote plugins](../remote-plugins/overview/), you’ll receive a rate limit error.To prevent service interruptions, ensure that your CI jobs and local usages of the Buf CLI authenticate with the Buf Schema Registry (BSR) before making these requests.Pro and Enterprise users aren't affected by this limit.
+If you send more than 10 unauthenticated requests per hour using [remote plugins](../remote-plugins/overview/), you’ll receive a rate limit error.

+To prevent service interruptions, ensure that your CI jobs and local usages of the Buf CLI authenticate with the Buf Schema Registry (BSR) before making these requests.

+Pro and Enterprise users aren't affected by this limit.

 ## How to authenticate